High School Curriculum

 11th & 12th Grade - One Full Year - 1.0 Credit Per Year

-Prerequisite: Algebra II and Geometry with a “B” or better both semesters.
+Prerequisite: Algebra Il and Geometry with a "B" or better both semesters.
 Trigonometry recommended.

 This course uses algebra and trigonometry to introduce the fundamental concepts that describe the physical world.
 Topics include units and measurements, kinematics, Newton’s Laws of Motion, vectors, dynamics, energy, power, momentum, rotational motion, fluid mechanics, and heat.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.